Children's Reading (A)

 Gwen loved softball most of all.
 She practiced hitting and fielding.
 And she got good at softball.
 But she wanted something more.
 She wanted to pitch.
 She pestered her father, her PE teacher and her coach to help her learn pitching skills.

-In her backyard, her father set up pitching mound and target box.
+In her backyard, her father set up a pitching mound and target box.
 Everyday before dinner, Gwen practiced pitching.
 Overhand, underhand, and side-arm.
 When she missed, she would grunt and groan.
 When she got it, she would smile and whisper, "All right!"

 As she improved, she wanted to learn to pitch a slider.
 "That's a very difficult pitch," her coach warned her.
 The coach knew he might as well be talking to a brick wall.
 Gwen wanted to learn the pitch, so he might as well teach her.